devilry/devilry-cliscripts/README.md

 ## Install

-No install is required.
+No install is required (except for the requirements above).
 You just run the scripts.

 ## Usage